What are you looking for?

 Why it matters: Data-informed teaching is responsive teaching.
 When we understand how students are progressing, we can intervene early, adjust instruction, and ensure no student falls behind.

-• icon Deployed student information and assessment tracking platform
+• Deployed student information and assessment tracking platform

-• icon Implemented formative assessment practices across all divisions
+• Implemented formative assessment practices across all divisions

-• icon Introduced benchmark assessments in literacy and numeracy
+• Introduced benchmark assessments in literacy and numeracy

-• icon Trained teachers in data analysis and responsive instruction
+• Trained teachers in data analysis and responsive instruction

 To proactively identify and address the academic and social-emotional needs of every student to foster their success and well-being.